Debt ceiling talks grind on, but Republicans say there's a 'lack of urgency' from White House

 All sides have been eyeing the potential for the package to include a framework to ease federal regulations and speed energy project developments.
 They are all but certain to claw back some $30 billion in unspent COVID-19 funds now that the pandemic emergency has officially lifted.

-Associated Press writers Kevin Freking, Chris Megerian, Darlene Superville and Fatima Hussein contributed to this report.
+Associated Press writers Kevin Freking, Mary Clare Jalonick, Chris Megerian, Darlene Superville and Fatima Hussein contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.